RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 In comparison, many languages such as C/C++ compile directly to machine code.
 This allows them to better exploit hardware nuance to achieve fast performance, at the cost of compiled software not being cross-platform.

-Whilst Python will rarely be as fast as compiled languages like C/C++, it is possible to take advantage of the CPython back-end and other libraries such as numpy and pandas that have been written in compiled languages to expose this performance.
+Whilst Python will rarely be as fast as compiled languages like C/C++, it is possible to take advantage of the CPython back-end and other libraries such as NumPy and pandas that have been written in compiled languages to expose this performance.

 A simple example of this would be to search a list.
 The below example creates a list of 2500 integers in the inclusive-exclusive range `[0, 5000)`.